pondrejk/dizzer/chap-vis_challenges-density.md

 - spatial distortions -- cartograms -- affects other spatial layers -- common distortion rule is needed to make sense for all layers -- population?
 - filtering and sampling (below)
 - alpha blending -- transparency (pros and cons)
+- resigning on spatial presentaton: visualisaton of 1D event streams (using coordinated views: linking/brushing)
+- 3rd dimension -- interaction and exploration of a time-space cube

+@correll2017surprise:

+One  approach  to  event  visualization  is  to  visualize  individual streams  of  event  density  [@beard2008framework (no access, probably some coordinated views for explor. analysis),  @krstajic2011cloudlines -- multiple time series, density estimation in text streams].
+While  streams  of  1D  event  den- sity data are useful,  they require careful layout and sorting in order to illustrate spatial patterns.
+Where both the temporal and spatial com- ponents of the event data are important, other approaches seek to vi- sualize the “space-time cube” [@bach2014review -- see for review of timespace cube approaches] directly, mapping events to points in
+3D space [@gatalsky2004interactive -- just an description of an implementato of some 3D cube observer, @tominski20053d -- time-space cube inspired catographic symbols (pencil/helix icons) observable in the 3D space].
+For many cases, we find this approach unsatisfac- tory; projection and occlusion issues require interaction and 3D spatial reasoning in order to discover patterns of interest.

+A more common approach  is  to  visualize  spatial  events  using  thematic  maps  (for  in- stance, choropleth or heat maps), and use animation, juxtaposition, or explicit differencing to compare temporal patterns [19] (but, see Now- ell et al. [36] for examples where change blindness renders temporal patterns difficult to see)

 Other stuff to check:
 @janetzko2018pixel